 Industry Outlook for EMTs vs. Paramedics

-The EMT and paramedic industries are growing strong.
+The industries for EMT vs. paramedic are both growing strong.
 The U.S. Bureau of Labor and Statistics estimates that both sectors will experience 7% job growth between 2021 and 2031.
 EMTs and paramedics are essential medical professionals who provide emergency care to patients before they reach the hospital, alleviating pain, providing comfort and administering the necessary care to prevent further injury.

 While these industries have the same projected growth rate, there are some differences between the salaries of each job.
 EMTs in the U.S. receive an average salary of $35,830, while paramedics earn an average salary of $46,100.
 The primary reason for the salary difference between EMTs and paramedics is the education requirements and job responsibilities.
 While both jobs provide emergency care to patients, the EMT vs. paramedic scope of practice has some notable differences we’ve mentioned above.